gocd/docs.go.cd/configuration/configuration_reference.md

 ## &lt;resource&gt; {#agentresource}

-resources names can contain the following characters: a-z, A-Z, 0-9, fullstop, underscore and hyphen.
+Resources names can contain the following characters: a-z, A-Z, 0-9, fullstop, underscore and hyphen.
 Spaces are not allowed.

 ### Examples